Harry Houdini: Film career

 In 1906, Houdini started showing films of his outside escapes as part of his vaudeville act.
 In Boston, he presented a short film called Houdini Defeats Hackenschmidt.
 Georg Hackenschmidt was a famous wrestler of the day, but the nature of their contest is unknown as the film is lost.
 In 1909, Houdini made a film in Paris for Cinema Lux titled Merveilleux Exploits du Célèbre Houdini à Paris (Marvellous Exploits of the Famous Houdini in Paris).
 It featured a loose narrative designed to showcase several of Houdini's famous escapes, including his straitjacket and underwater handcuff escapes.
-That same year Houdini got an offer to star as Captain Nemo in a silent version of 20,000 Leagues Under the Sea, but the project never made it into production.
+That same year Houdini got an offer to star as Captain Nemo in a silent version of Twenty Thousand Leagues Under the Seas, but the project never made it into production.

-It is often erroneously reported that Houdini served as special-effects consultant on the Wharton/International cliffhanger serial, The Mysteries of Myra, shot in Ithaca, New York, because Harry Grossman, director of The Master Mystery also filmed a serial in Ithaca at about the same time.
+It is often erroneously reported that Houdini served as special-effects consultant on the Wharton/International cliffhanger serial The Mysteries of Myra, shot in Ithaca, New York, because Harry Grossman, director of The Master Mystery also filmed a serial in Ithaca at about the same time.
 The consultants on the serial were pioneering Hereward Carrington and Aleister Crowley.

 In 1918, Houdini signed a contract with film producer B. A. Rolfe to star in a 15-part serial, The Master Mystery (released in November 1918).
 As was common at the time, the film serial was released simultaneously with a novel.
-Financial difficulties resulted in B. A. Rolfe Productions going out of business, but The Master Mystery led to Houdini being signed by Famous Players-Lasky Corporation/Paramount Pictures, for whom he made two pictures, The Grim Game (1919) and Terror Island (1920).
+Financial difficulties resulted in B. A. Rolfe Productions going out of business, but The Master Mystery led to Houdini being signed by Famous Players–Lasky Corporation/Paramount Pictures, for whom he made two pictures, The Grim Game (1919) and Terror Island (1920).

 The Grim Game was Houdini's first full-length movie and is reputed to be his best.
 Because of the flammable nature of nitrate film and their low rate of survival, film historians considered the film lost.
 One copy did exist hidden in the collection of a private collector only known to a tiny group of magicians that saw it.
 Dick Brookz and Dorothy Dietrich of The Houdini Museum in Scranton, Pennsylvania, had seen it twice on the invitation of the collector.
-After many years of trying, they finally got him to agree to sell the film to Turner Classic Movies who restored the complete 71-minute film.
-The film, not seen by the general public for 96 years was shown by TCM on March 29, 2015, as a highlight of their yearly 4-day festival in Hollywood.
+After many years of trying, they finally got him to agree to sell the film to Turner Classic Movies, who restored the complete 71-minute film.
+The film, not seen by the general public for 96 years, was shown by TCM on March 29, 2015, as a highlight of their yearly 4-day festival in Hollywood.